SnoupS/Unity-Style-Guide/README.md

 <a name="pre-production"></a>
 ## Pre-Production

-In Pre-Production, the most important design decisions are going to be hashed out.
-This happens in an iterative process of designing and prototyping.
-You will also consider the required resources and create a plan for the realization of your game - including a first timeline - so that you can move into Production.
+During Pre-Production, you are going to hash out the most important design decisions.
+This is done through an iterative process of design and prototyping.
+You will also consider the resources that will be needed and draw up a plan for the realisation of your game - including an initial timeline - so that you can move on to Production.

 [[Go to Pre-Production]](2_PreProduction.md)

 <a name="production"></a>
 ## Production

-In Production, the specified design will be implemented.
-This too is an interative process consisting of different stages, which may see the design being updated.
-The implementation is accompanied by consistent content preparation for public showcasing of the game - with increased commitment towards the release, which will mark the end of this phase.
+In Production, you will implement the specified design.
+This too is an interative process consisting of different stages, during which the design may need to be updated.
+The implementation is accompanied by consistent content preparation for public presentation of the game - with an increased commitment towards the release, which will mark the end of this phase.

 [[Go to Production]](3_Production.md)

 <a name="post-release"></a>
 ## Post-Release

-In Post-Release, the focus is on increasing engagement, as well as updating and improving the game.
-Depending on the type of game, additional content may be developed.
+The post-release period is all about increasing engagement, and working on updates and improvements.
+Depending on the game, additional content may be created.

 [[Go to Post-Release]](4_PostRelease.md)